NIME-conference/cookbook/Chairs/paper_chair.md

 NIME presently uses the [Microsoft Conference Management Toolkit](http://cmt3.research.microsoft.com/) (CMT) which is available for free and is used by ISMIR, WAV, and many other conferences.
 Previously to CMT, NIME used to use Easyconf and Precision and another option may be EasyChair.
 All conference management systems have a learning curve and chairs are advised to read CMT's help documents regularly when performing different tasks as well as to discuss the experiences with previous chairs.

 There are a few important settings on CMT that need to be set up and reviewed before CMT opens for paper submissions.
 When any user (author, reviewer, meta) creates their profiles or logins to the conference submission form for the first time, CMT can request for their individual domain conflicts as well as their subject areas.
 This information becomes really important in the review process when matching reviewers with papers that do not have any conflicts.
 Another one is permission and visibility rules for the reviewers and meta-reviewers.
 We recommend enabling the discussion between meta-reviewers and reviewers which can be helpful in aligning reviews that are significantly different from each other.

+In addition to CMT, it is worth having documents with live-editing shared between paper chairs, which is something (live-editing) that CMT does not enable:

+- A **shared text document to prepare email templates** (which are not shared between chairs on CMT, i.e. one only sees their own templates) or potential individual responses to reviewers / meta / authors.
+- A **shared spreadsheet in which the list of submissions can be imported**, and more easily sorted, filtered and commented than on CMT.
+This can be done early on, as updates to scores can be reimported easily.
+Overall scores combining meta and reviewers scores can be computed there, for example to help when discussing borderline submissions and awards.
+This also helps when deciding on conditional acceptance, paper length, presentation formats, since these can be changed separately (i.e. as separate columns) before being merged in one “status” (e.g. “Accept As 6000 Words Poster”) on CMT.
+The shared spreadsheet can finally be used to keep track of the attendance (which helps to decide on presentation format) and compute statistics on submissions.

 ### Recruit reviewers (December)